 With this, you have a valid SSL certificate and secure HTTPS protocol running on your sweet blog.

 In your SiteGround’s cPanel, scroll down to the “Autoinstallers” section and click on the “WordPress” logo under it.

 You’ll be taken to a page to customize the setup information for your WordPress.org software.

-In the field for “Choose Protocol,” change it to “https” since you’ve already installed Let’s Encrypt SSL certificate.
+In the field for “Choose Protocol,” change it to “HTTPS” since you’ve already installed Let’s Encrypt SSL certificate.

-If you’ve not yet installed your SSL certificate, scroll back up and check out the steps I outlined to install one.
+If you’ve not yet installed your SSL certificate, scroll back up, and check out the steps I outlined to install one.

 Leave the field for “In Directory” empty and enter the information for your site name and site description.

-Your site name and site description should be carefully chosen, as Google will use it when displaying your site in search results.
+Your site name and site description should be carefully chosen, as Google will use them when displaying your site in search results.
 However, you can always change it later in your WordPress admin dashboard.